TamirEliav/hello-world/README.md

 To avoid re entering the username / password each time, I'm using the git wrapper for MATLAB.
 The git wrapper is using the git installed in my PC to communicate with GitHub, and it has my credinals....
 There is another option to solve this (and use the build-in MATLAB interface), which is to use SSH, but that seems to much effort...

+I managed to configure the external diff tool bc3 (see here: https://stackoverflow.com/questions/2069490/git-diff-with-beyond-compare)
+Let's see if  I can get a diff of the entire project at once!!
+I found this link: https://www.scootersoftware.com/vbulletin/showthread.php?7578-git-difftool-load-all-files-into-a-folder-compare-view
+It tells how to run full folder comparison (didn't tried yet!)